nav12neo/cart-angular-app/README.md

 ## Getting Started
-This projected is driven and implemented basd on `angular-seed`
+This projected is driven and implemented based on `angular-seed`

 ### Prerequisites